babylm/evaluation-pipeline-2025/README.md

 ```bash
 python -m evaluation_pipeline.collate_preds --model_path_or_name=NAME_OF_YOUR_MODEL --backend=BACKEND
 ```
-you can use the flag `--fast` to collate the results for the fast evaluations.
+you can use the flag `--fast` to add the fast results of each checkpoint to the collation and make the submission valid for the BabyLM challenge.
+> [!NOTE]
+> Currently the code assumes that the checkpoint naming scheme is `chck_*M`.
+If you use a different naming scheme make sure to edit lines 16 and 17 of the `collate_preds.py` file.
+If you are submitting to the `strict-small` track, make sure to add the flag `--strict_small`.
+If you are submitting to the `multimodal` track, make sure to add the flag `--multimodal`.
 Make sure that all the evaluations have been run before collating them.